Bankruptcy and Student Loans

 Student loans can be a debilitating force in your life.
 You needed the loans in order to go to school.
 You didn't expect that you would be coming out into a recession where jobs are difficult to find.
 If you have mounting debt, you need to talk with a bankruptcy attorney to learn about your options

 At Atlas Consumer Law, we have the experience you need for exceptional legal representation in court.
 Our attorneys are knowledgeable of the law, current on new trends and provide personal service for all of our clients.
-Located in Oak Brook, Illinois, we serve clients in Chicago and the surrounding areas.
+Located in Lombard, Illinois, we serve clients in Chicago and the surrounding areas.

 Knowledge is power.
 Contact a Chicago bankruptcy attorney about your mounting debt to discuss your options.
 Call us at (312) 313-1613.

 Unfortunately, student loan debt is considered nondischargeable debt under the law.
 In rare exceptions, individuals may get rid of their debt if they are injured and the judge rules that their student loan debt is a proven hardship.
 However, even if your injury is grave, your hardship is subjective.